martin-lizner/trezor-ssh-agent/README.md

 ![Success](https://github.com/martin-lizner/commons/raw/master/trezor-ssh-agent/login.png)

 #### KeepKey Users
-* Make sure Chrome browser is switched off if you have KeepKey extension installed
+* Make sure Chrome browser is switched off if you have KeepKey extension installed - else you may get **KeepKey not ready** warning.
-* After started the application use Edit Settings menu item to set DEVICE=keepkey property in the settings file
+* After started the Trezor SSH Agent use "Edit Settings" menu item to set DEVICE=keepkey property in the settings file.
   * You can also access settings file in your Windows user directory under name Trezor_Agent.properties
-* After you have made changes to settings file, please restart the Trezor SSH Agent
+* After you have made changes to settings file, please restart the Trezor SSH Agent.

+#### Advanced
+* Using the "Edit Settings" menu you can edit some Trezor SSH Agent properties saved in the settings file.
+After you make the changes, make sure you restart the app for changes to take effect.
+* You can customize the BIP32 URI and Index values that are used to derive your unique device key.
+This is also text which is displayed on the device when confirming the login operation.
+Please be aware that BIP32_URI must comfor [Java URI] (http://www.ietf.org/rfc/rfc2396.txt) as well as [SLIP-0013](https://github.com/satoshilabs/slips/blob/master/slip-0013.md) so avoid using chars like underscore.
+* SESSION_TIMEOUT property defines minutes of idle time after device automatically locks itself.
+Display stays on, but PIN and passphrase cache is reseted after timeout.
+Idle time is refresh after each succesful pubkey or sign operation.

 #### Agent Forwarding
 You can also use Trezor SSH Agent with "agent forwarding" option set in SSH client.
 This would enable chaining connections back to original agent.